Skip to main content

 Meningitis is spread by airborne droplets through activities such as coughing, sneezing, kissing, sharing utensils and/or being in close proximity for an extended period.
 Although rare, meningitis can be fatal in a minority of cases.

-Does the UA require that I get the “meningitis vaccine”?
+Does the UofA require that I get the “meningitis vaccine”?

 What You Need to Know